 We are blessed that in addition to the humans and two vineyard dogs, a litany of wildlife call our ranch home -- mule deer, whitetail deer, Montezuma quail, blue quail, elk, mountain lions, javelina, aoudad, and a host of other birds, bees, bats and butterflies.
 This was their home long before it was ours.

-We will plant 1,500 new vines in April 2020 and plan to add another 4,500 in 2021.
-Eventually, we hope to have up to 20 acres of productive vines.
+We planted 1,500 new Cabernet Sauvignon vines in April 2020 and plan to add another 4,500 in 2021.
+Eventually, we hope to have up to 15 acres of productive vines.
+And in the future, we will open an estate winery on site, in partnership with talented Texas winemaker Ben Calais.
 But that seems like a long way off from where we sit right now.

-For more information about our plans for the Vineyard at Blue Mountain, please check out our interview with the Fort Davis Chamber of Commerce.
+For more information about our plans for the Vineyard at Blue Mountain, please check out our interview with the Fort Davis Chamber of Commerce or follow us on Instagram (@sharpfamvines) or Facebook (Sharp Family Vineyards).

 Fort Davis, Texas, United States